whitneyburton/portfolios/students/1611-back/eric-wahlgren/eric_mod_four_portfolio.md

 ## Quantified Self
 ### Specification Adherence

-- 4: Application implements all functionality as defined, with no bugs, and one extension
 - **3: Application implements all functionality as defined, but some bugs or strange behavior where features intersect**
-- 2: Application is missing required functionality, deviates significantly from the spec, or serious bugs prevent features from being usable
-- 1: Application is missing a significant portion of functionality

 *This is a tenative score of three as long as you make sure to include an explination of why all the specs we're not finished.
 I would like some reflection and a semi-detailed explination.*

 ### Planning and Design

-- 4: Team created visual schema, API documentation and user stories, before writing tests.
-API adheres to REST standard.
 - **3: Team created either a schema or API docs to facilitate implementation of a service.**
-- 2: Team has some notes on how to implement their service, but someone else couldn't implement it.
-- 1: Team did not design their service.

 *I'm glad there is documentation.
 You seem to be following a RESTful convention, so by the documentation I can make assumptions about what the endpoints do.
 That being said it would be helpful to say what data gets retruned from the API.
 Did you create a schema for this project as well?
 I would love to see it.*

 ### Testing

-- 4: All functionality is covered by tests.
-Appropriate mix of unit and integration tests.
-Sad path testing in both unit and integration tests.
-- 3: All back-end functionality is covered by tests.
-Front-end uses unit tests wherever logic can be separated from interface and network requests.
 - **2: More back-end functionality implemented than tested and/or very little front-end testing**
-- 1: Team fails to effectively test the application.

 *It would have been nice if the backend had more tests to cover all the api endpoints.
 Also when I ran the test a I had two failing tests out of seven.
 I think the tests you do have are well written I just wish there were more.
 There are no tests on the front end.*

 ### HTML/UI

-- 4: Team put some effort into styling.
-HTML features unique IDs, classes and data attributes for DOM traversal.
-- 3: Application is not confusing to use.
-HTML classes and IDs are kebab case.
 - **2: HTML is greatly lacking in standards compliance.
 UI is confusing or very buggy.**
-- 1: Application is unusable

 *The food page seems to work as expected which is great!
 The homepage doesn't seem to have any functionality.
 All the buttons are broken, and if it we're working the UI is still confusing.
 I think in the future